Alexei Osipov: Views

 Osipov opposed the canonization of the Romanovs, saying "[Nicholas] suffered not for his Christian convictions but as a political figure".

+Views on Islam

+Osipov posits that Islam is the religion most closely aligned with Сhristianity.
+According to Osipov: In essence, the Islamic faith represents an Old Testament religion, albeit one incorporating certain elements of Christianity.
+In this regard, Islam diverges significantly from Judaism, wherein Christ is viewed as a false messiah, while the messiah anticipated by the Jewish tradition is identified as the Antichrist within Christian eschatology.
+This highlights a stark theological contrast.

+The contemporary conflict between Islam and Christianity is artificially instigated.
+As established in social psychology, public opinion can be easily manipulated against any given group.
+This mechanism is relatively straightforward and is currently being exploited by unscrupulous ideologists to inflame interreligious and ethnic conflicts.
+This phenomenon exemplifies the sinister principle of 'unleashing chaos to establish control.'

 Sanctions

 On January 23, 2023, Osipov was sanctioned by the government of Ukraine as part of a sanctions package against numerous leaders of the Russian Orthodox Church.
 Ukrainska Pravda reported that Osipov had expressed public support for Russia during its invasion of Ukraine.